tc39/proposal-temporal/docs/yearmonth.md

 However, a difference of one month will still be one month even if `largestUnit` is `"years"`.
 A value of `'auto'` means `'years'`.

+You can round the result using the `smallestUnit`, `roundingIncrement`, and `roundingMode` options.
+These behave as in the `Temporal.Duration.round()` method, but increments of months and larger are allowed.
+Since rounding to calendar units requires a reference point, the first day of `yearMonth` is used as the reference point.
+The default is to do no rounding.

-Unlike other Temporal types, days and lower units are not allowed, because the data model of `Temporal.YearMonth` doesn't have that accuracy.
+Unlike other Temporal types, weeks and lower are not allowed for either `largestUnit` or `smallestUnit`, because the data model of `Temporal.YearMonth` doesn't have that accuracy.

 Computing the difference between two months in different calendar systems is not supported.